snusnumrick/karate/README.md

     ```
 3.  **Environment Variables:**
     - Copy `.env.example` to `.env`.
-    - Fill in the required values for Supabase, Stripe (optional for local testing, required for payments), and Resend (for email sending).
+    - Fill in the required values for Supabase, Stripe (optional for local testing, required for payments), Resend (for email sending), and Google Gemini API (`GEMINI_API_KEY` - required for Admin DB Chat).
+    - **Direct Database Connection Variables:** The Admin DB Chat feature (`/admin/db-chat`) relies on the `app/utils/retrieve.db.strructure.ts` script to fetch the current database schema.
+This script requires direct database connection variables: `DB_USER`, `DB_HOST`, `DB_NAME`, and `DB_PASSWORD`.
+These are typically the same credentials used by your Supabase project but need to be explicitly set in the `.env` file.
+You can find these in your Supabase project settings (Database -> Connection info).
+Ensure these are set if you plan to use the Admin DB Chat feature.
 4.  **Supabase Setup:**
     - Create a Supabase project at [supabase.com](https://supabase.com).
     - In your Supabase project dashboard: